nhieubrian/AWS-GameLift-Tutorial/README.md

 - Select Development Editor, Win64 and build the project.
 - This time select Development Server, Win64 and build again.
 - Launch the GameLiftTutorial.uproject (or rebuild the development editor)
-- On the top left, File -> Package Project -> Build Target -> GameLiftTutorial
+- On the top left, File -> Package Project -> Build Target -> GameLiftTutorialServer
 - Then package the project, File -> Package Project -> Win64 (can choose any build, just specify when uploading to AWS)

 ## Uploading to AWS: